0v3rst33r/express-cassandra/README.md

 You need to be an `@inrange` organisation team member in order to publish.

-Use the `--dryrun` flag if you first want to test/confirm what will be published.
+Use the `--dry-run` flag if you first want to test/confirm what will be published.

 ```sh
 npm publish --access public